Why Sheltering Children Prevents Them From Coping in the Real World

 In conclusion, overprotected children are slated for failure in school and in life.
 These children are so infantilized by their parents that they cannot survive the school environment.
-Teachers view the overprotected child as backwards emotionally, socially, and psychologically even though they can be academically prodigious.
+Teachers view the child as emotionally, socially, and psychologically backward even though they can be academically prodigious.

-Other children often avoid them because of their needy and dependent nature.
+Other children avoid OP children because of their needy and dependent nature.
 They are often a target for bullies because of their lack of social skills and street smarts.

 Overprotected teenagers do not possess the skills that other teenagers possess.
-They are often not capable of indulging in independent social activities which is necessary in their development.
-Many overprotected teenagers are treated as if they are in preschool by their parents.
-They are often given harsher and stricter curfews than their peers.
+They are often not capable of indulging in independent social activities which are necessary in their development.
+Many overprotected teenagers are given harsher and stricter curfews than their peers.

-Oftentimes, the only non-school activities that the overprotected teenagers indulge in are those mandated by their parents or supervised by adults.
-Many overprotective parents believe that the teenage years are highly vulnerable and it is best that their teenagers be supervised as much as possible in order "to stay out of trouble."
+Oftentimes, the only non-school activities that OP teenagers indulge in are those mandated by their parents or supervised by adults.
+Many parents believe that the teenage years are highly vulnerable and it is best that their teenagers be supervised as much as possible in order "to stay out of trouble."

-In the work world or the "real world," overprotected children are quite abysmal failures.
-They often do not possess the skills necessary to thrive and survive in the work world.
+In the work world or the "real world," OPed children are quite abysmal failures.
+They often do not possess the skills necessary to thrive and survive in the workplace.
 They possess no or low self-confidence, no initiative, and a low tolerance for frustration and hardships which is often commonplace in the work environment.

 Furthermore, the supervisor is not their parent but someone who expects them to contribute and pull their weight.
-Many overprotected children end up being terminated from their employment—not once but several times.
+Many of these children end up being terminated from their employment—not once but several times.
 More often they become quite unemployable.

 Even though these relationships are quite abusive and Svengali-like, they prefer to stay in the "safety" of such relationships than to develop a backbone and have a more fulfilling relationship.